guysqr/release-machine-workshop/part-two.md

 Open up the X-Ray console and see what you can see.

-Try introducing some errors - eg bad data in the `release-manaifest.json`.
+Try introducing some errors - eg bad data in the `release-manifest.json`.
 Try repeating the same release.

 Take a look at the `template.yaml` file and see if you can figure out what all the parts do.
 Try adding some more resources and see if you can deploy them as part of the stack.

-Take a look at the `release_manager.asl.json` file and see if you can modify it and how the linter and visualiser in VS Code works.
+Take a look at the `release_manager.asl.json` file (inside the statemachine folder) and see if you can modify it and how the linter and visualiser in VS Code works.

 ## Next Step